 2. School Site Council/English Language Advisory Committee Meetings: The purpose of the SSC/ELAC is to serve as the school community representative body.
 The committee includes representation from administration, teachers, Parents, students and other staff members.
 The purpose of the committee is to annually review student assessment data, advise in decisions regarding academic achievement goals, annually update and revise the school plan to align with the academic goals, and monitor the implementation of the goals and the budget.
 All are welcome to attend meetings.
 Translation services provided upon request.

 3. Principal and Parent Chats: Principal chats occur monthly at Toll and are an effective way to maintain communication with the principal and other parents regarding monthly happenings and various additional topics important to Toll.
 All meetings will take place at 8:30AM at Toll Middle School.

-4. Student of the Month: Each month Toll staff recognizes a student of the month from each core/department which exemplifies the citizenship trait of the month.
-Families are invited to observe students awarded with a certificate for this achievement.
+4. Student of the Month: Each month Toll staff recognize students from each core/department/elective which exemplify the Toll tenets of Success, Respect, Cleanliness, Punctuality or Service.
+Several students are honored each month in the auditorium at 7:30AM.
+Families are invited to observe students awarded with a certificate and pin for this achievement.

 5. PTA and Foundation Events: For events for the current year, please see the PTA and Foundation calendars.

 1. LCAP Town Hall Meetings: The stakeholder Committee meets five times yearly to gather input regarding the district LCAP plan or "Roadmap to Success."
 All meetings will occur at the District office on 223 North Jackson Street.
 All parents/guardians,students,employees, and community members are encouraged to attend.

 6:30 - 7:30 p.m., Mondays Dates TBD